rakibul114/product-analysis/README.md

-# Getting Started with Create React App
+# Website: Elite Interior Design

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Live site: Click [http://localhost:3000](http://localhost:3000) to visit the live website

-## Available Scripts
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).## Available Scripts

 In the project directory, you can run: